 Rockville, Maryland 20850

-The 20th Century World Wars and Montgomery County
+The 20th Century Wars in Montgomery County

 Speaker: Eric W. Boyle

 This PowerPoint slide lecture explores what life was like for persons living in Montgomery County during the 1950s.
 Eric W. Boyle, Chief Historian for the Department of Energy, will discuss the Atomic Energy Commission’s move to upper Montgomery County during the early days of the Cold War.
 After considering over 50 locations, farmland near Germantown, Maryland, was determined to be a distance far enough from Washington D.C. to survive a nuclear blast on the Nation’s Capital from the Soviet Union.
 Thus, the headquarters for the Atomic Energy Commission was built in Germantown, Maryland, in 1957.
 Today, the site is one of two administrative complexes of the US Department of Energy in the DC area.
 In this talk, Boyle will share archival research and new insight on the detailed criteria used to determine the Germantown headquarters’ location.

 NOTE: This program must be requested 90 days in advance of your event.

 This lecture and slide presentation is an overview of life in the D.C. area during World War II, with an emphasis on rationing, volunteering, air raid and blackout drills, shortages, victory gardens, and everyday life.